skx/sysbox/README.md

 See `sysbox help env-template` for further details, and examples.
 You'll also see it is possible to execute arbitrary commands and read their output.
 This facility was inspired by the [embedmd](https://github.com/campoy/embedmd) utility, and added in [#17](https://github.com/skx/sysbox/issues/17).

+See also `cpp` for a less flexible alternative with regard to mere file inclusion and command-execution.

 ## exec-stdin